Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Disclaimer: Product links contain affiliate marketing links where I get a small commission when you purchase from that site.
 As an Amazon Associate, I earn from qualifying purchases.
-Read my Affiliate Marketing Policy here.
 Also, please verify all product and pricing information directly with the linked brands.
-MensUnderwearGuide.com is not responsible for errors or product discrepancies.
+I am not responsible for errors or product discrepancies.

 While men’s briefs may not be mainstream yet – boxer briefs and trunks still comprise most of the market – there has recently been an explosion of styles and designs.
 A brief renaissance, if you will.
 For long-time briefs wearers, take advantage of your moment in the sun and explore the abundant options you now have to revamp your underwear collection.
-For the majority wearing boxer briefs and trunks, add a pair of briefs to your next underwear order to try briefs out, like I recently did!
+For the majority wearing boxer briefs and trunks, add a pair of briefs to your next underwear order to try briefs out!

 This guide will teach you all about obtaining that perfect pair of briefs for you.